-Ecological inference of inulin degraders.
+Primary degraders of inulin are ecological drivers of the baseline-dependent dynamical response

-The computational assay we described in the proceeding section provides a statistical way of defining “dietary fiber responders”—P-value for the test of “responsiveness” is smaller than 0.05 after multiple test correction.
-We found a total of 37 bacterial taxa with significant dynamical responses (Table S2) and these responders include bacterial species well known for inulin degradation, such as species of the genus Bacteroides and Bifidobacterium.
-Since the inference of inulin degraders needs to take bacterial interactions into accounts, we developed a data-driven approach based on the generalized Lotka–Volterra (gLV) equation to identify putative degraders that initialize the utilization of inulin (Fig. 4A, see Methods).
-The gLV model implicitly assumes that fiber degradation and subsequent utilization boost bacterial growth (the amount of increment is parameterized by ϵ) after controlling for the confounding growth benefits indirectly acquired from other bacteria.
-To estimate the uncertainty associated with model parameters, we further formulated the gLV-based inference problem in a rigorous Bayesian framework which outputs posterior distributions, rather than point estimates, of these parameters.
-In this probabilistic framework, any bacteria with a significant positive ϵ is considered a candidate of inulin degrader.

-The gLV-based ecological model identified five taxonomically heterogenous candidates for inulin degradation (Fig. 4B) , all of which have been previously statistically inferred as the responders.
-Ranked from highest to lowest confidence, these putative degraders are Bacteroides acidifaciens (species), unclassified Muribaculaceae (family), unclassified Faecalibaculum (genus), unclassified Parasutterella (genus), and unclassified Bacteroides (genus).
-Genetic or in vitro evidences have been found, except for unclassified Parasutterella, to support their functional roles in inulin degradation (Table S3).
+We used the generalized Lotka–Volterra (gLV) model to infer key ecological drivers of gut microbiota response in dietary fiber intervention (Fig. 4A, Methods).
+The gLV model assumes that degradation and subsequent utilization of dietary fibers boost bacterial growth (the amount of increment is parameterized by ϵ).
+To estimate the uncertainty associated with model parameters, we formulated the gLV-based inference in a Bayesian framework which outputs posterior distributions of estimated parameters, rather than point estimates.
+In our gLV-based framework, any bacteria taxa with a significantly positive “fiber response” ϵ is considered a putative “primary degrader” of inulin.
+We identified five bacterial taxa as primary degraders, including Bacteroides acidifaciens (species), unclassified Muribaculaceae (family), unclassified Faecalibaculum (genus), unclassified Parasutterella (genus), and unclassified Bacteroides (genus) (Fig. 4B).
+For four of these bacterial taxa, we found genetic evidence and/or in vitro experiments from literature to support their functional roles in inulin degradation (Table S3).
 For example, members from Bacteroides and Muribaculaceae contain PULs with a susC/susD homologous gene pair that facilitates sensing and import of inulin [35, 36].
 Putative inulin PULs were also detected in the metagenome-assembled genomes of B. acidifaciens and un.
 Muribaculaceae (Table S4).
+Furthremore, we analyzed the data from an independent study [33], which profiled the murine gut microbiota composition after inulin intervention for two weeks.
+Analysis of this independent experiment found similar dynamics in gut microbiota diversity and composition (Fig. S11).
+Although bacterial absolute abudance was unavailable in this data, we applied gLV-based inference to the relative abundance profiles and again identified B. acidifaciens as a primary degrader of inulin.